brenodupin/gdt/README.md

 # Overview

 GDT (Gene Dictonary Tool) is a protocol for the creation and implementation of a gene dictionary across any type of annotated genomes.
-This Python library offers a suite of functionalities that enables the manipulation and integration of .gdt files into other pipelines seamlessly.
+This Python package offers a suite of functionalities that enables the manipulation and integration of .gdict files into other pipelines seamlessly.

 # Getting Started